Bruhther-64bit/blood-bank/README.md

 4. 'sql' contains the database file that has to be imported.

 Team:
--Zulqarnain Talukder
+1. Zulqarnain Talukder
--Samiul Haque Siddique
+2. Samiul Haque Siddique
--Al Rafi Al Islam
+3. Al Rafi Al Islam
--Monir Hossain
+4. Monir Hossain
--Asif Hosen Dhruvo
+5. Asif Hosen Dhrubo